How cancer treatments can affect fertility in men

 Talk to your doctor about the chemo drugs you will get and the fertility risks that come with them.

 Targeted drugs attack cancer cells differently from standard chemo drugs.
-These drugs have been used a lot more in recent years, but little is known about their effects on fertility or problems during pregnancy.
+Immunotherapy drugs help the body's own immune system attack cancer cells.
+These types of drugs have been used a lot more in recent years, but not much is known about their effects on fertility or problems during pregnancy.

 The small amount of data that’s available on a group of targeted drugs called tyrosine kinase inhibitors (TKIs), such as imatinib (Gleevec®), suggests that pregnancies started by young men getting TKIs are probably not at an increased risk of complications or birth defects.
 Still, these men need to know that there’s not enough research available to know that it’s safe to start a pregnancy while on these drugs.
 And at this time the recommendation is that men talk to their doctor before starting a pregnancy while taking TKIs.